 #2 – Mexican

 Who doesn’t love taco night?!
 The easiest way to do this is to put each ingredient in separate bowls and place in the center of the table.
-Take a can of black beans, pinto beans, black eyed peas or whatever is available.
+Take a can of black beans, pinto beans, black-eyed peas, or whatever is available.
 Drain and rinse.
 Finely chop veggies that are in the fridge — lettuce, cucumber, red bell peppers, onion, green beans, celery, radishes, whatever.
-Put in separate bowls, grab whatever cheese you have in the fridge – cheddar, mozzarella, Monterey Jack, Pamigiano Reggiano, again whatever.
-If you have ground chicken, turkey or lean beef in the freezer, that’s great.
+Put in separate bowls, grab whatever cheese you have in the fridge – cheddar, mozzarella, Monterey Jack, Parmigiano Reggiano, again whatever.
+If you have ground chicken, turkey, or lean beef in the freezer, that’s great.
 Just defrost and sauté with a little dried cumin, cilantro, chili powder.